Andrej Bogdanov

 Postdoctoral advisees

-My research is on the foundations of cryptography, average-case complexity of algorithms and proofs, constructions of public-key encryption, (pseudo)randomness, and sublinear-time algorithms.
+My research is in cryptography, average-case complexity, (pseudo)randomness, and sublinear-time algorithms.

-I am serving on the program committee of RANDOM 2024.
+I am serving on the program committees of SAC 2026 (co-chair), IWSEC 2026, ITCS 2027, and EUROCRYPT 2027.
 I am an associate editor of the ACM Transactions on Computation Theory.

 Publications